ucfnchb/0021_Group-Prototype/README.md

 * Connect the device to a WiFi network.
 * The device will automatically start receiving data and simulating the environmental conditions of the NewHeaven coast.
 ## Prototype Design
 The design process involved meticulous planning and execution, focusing on creating a responsive visualization that is both accurate and pleasing to the eye.
-For detailed design descriptions, see DesignDocs.
+For detailed design descriptions, Please see attached DesignDocs.
 ## Future Work
 Future enhancements will focus on integrating predictive features to forecast unfavorable tidal and wind conditions.
 We are also exploring options to enhance the device's durability and functionality over prolonged use.
 ## Contact